-The Democratic Push to End Unemployment
+A Promise So Big, Democrats Aren’t Sure How to Keep It

 But guaranteeing every American a job means guaranteeing every American a job.
 It means countering the job losses caused by recessions and automation and globalization one-to-one.
 It means finding work for people in every town in half a continent.
 It means accommodating the homeless, the violent, the drug addicted, and the illiterate in the workforce.
 It means expanding the Department of Labor to become something like the size of the Department of Defense, and yet bigger during a downturn.
 It is a trillion-dollar logistical puzzle, wrapped in a politically fraught stimulus effort, inside an experimental economic enigma.
 And none of these proposals quite know how to solve it.

 The idea of the government providing a job for unemployed citizens is not a new one—indeed, it is a very old one, a way for governments both to support and discipline the poor.
 England first offered jobs to the unemployed half a millennium ago, during the reign of Elizabeth I, as feudalism was giving way to mercantilism and thousands of serfs found themselves impoverished and jobless.
 Workhouses for the poor were established in the colonies, and thus predate the United States itself.
 Today, the Indian government operates a sprawling program that promises public jobs for the poor in rural areas, and there are numerous “workfare” and transitional jobs initiatives that operate in other middle-income and high-income countries, including in the United States.
-(Non-capitalist economies, of course, have promised to provide universal public employment, with varying degrees of success.)
+(Noncapitalist economies, of course, have promised to provide universal public employment, with varying degrees of success.)

-Since the advent of Keynesian economics, countries have also had the government provide jobs to unemployed citizens as a form of stimulus, with the United States turning to both subsidized private-job programs and expansions of the the public-sector workforce during downturns.
+Since the advent of Keynesian economics, countries have also had the government provide jobs to unemployed citizens as a form of stimulus, with the United States turning to both subsidized private-job programs and expansions of the public-sector workforce during downturns.
 The Works Progress Administration, created during the depths of the Great Depression, put 8.5 million Americans to work, erecting more than 600,000 miles of new roads, building 100,000 bridges and viaducts, and constructing 35,000 buildings, along with a number of murals, zoos, tennis courts, theaters, dormitories, and ski jumps.
 The Nixon-era Comprehensive Employment and Training Act provided jobs to the unemployed during the stagflationary years of the 1970s (though local governments ended up siphoning funds to cover their payrolls).
 And during the Great Recession, a little-known but wildly effective initiative called the Temporary Assistance for Needy Families Emergency Fund, or TANF-EF, gave money to the states to subsidize hundreds of thousands of positions, and fast, while the government also expanded infrastructure investment to soak up laid-off construction workers.

-Nor is the idea that the American government should guarantee a job for all its citizens a new one, with historians tracing its intellectual lineage back more than a century.
+Nor is the idea that the American government should guarantee jobs for all its citizens a new one, with historians tracing its intellectual lineage back more than a century.
 In the 1930s, the populist politician Huey Long argued for the creation of a “Share Our Wealth Society,” to redress yawning inequality of the Gilded Age and to revitalize the Depression-era economy.
 “You get everybody employed,” he said in a radio address.
 “To do all of this, our taxation is going [to] take the billion-dollar fortunes and strip them down to frying size.”
-George McGovern, Martin Luther King, Jr., and Franklin Delano Roosevelt also called for a jobs guarantee, and thus for the end of unemployment.
+George McGovern, Martin Luther King Jr., and Franklin Delano Roosevelt also called for a jobs guarantee, and thus for the end of unemployment.
 “We have come to a clear realization of the fact that true individual freedom cannot exist without economic security and independence,” FDR said in a 1944 address calling for a second Bill of Rights, including “the right to a useful and remunerative job.”
 Members of Congress even tried to push through a legislative jobs guarantee as part of the Carter-era Humphrey-Hawkins Act, though the effort got watered down.

 Animated by concern over many of the same social ills that animated Roosevelt, King, and Long—income inequality, racial inequity, the pain of recessions, and persistent poverty—today’s job-guarantee proposals would provide the unemployed with either a subsidized, private-sector job or a public-sector job.
 Booker has supported the idea of starting with pilot projects; Sanders focuses on public works; Khanna’s legislation goes for a subsidized-employment program; the Levy Institute and a proposal published by the Center on Budget and Policy Priorities suggest direct, on-demand, public employment at a good wage with good benefits.
 Still, in all the proposals, the general idea is that workers would be able to walk into a local employment office unemployed and walk out employed.